aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 13Apr18
+Called in sick.
+Not to turn this into a personal journal, but life happens.
+I've had a lot of good and bad stress these past two weeks coupled with being around a sick person, my resistance fell.

 ## 12Apr18
 Yet another busy day with coding and Strategies for Success workshop.
 A little more done on Section 8.